grncdr/js-pockets/API.md

 ## pocket.pocket() -> pocket

 Return a new pocket that is a child of this one.
 Child pockets can retrieve dependencies from their parent, but this relationship is one-way.

+# var signature = require('pockets/signature');

+In certain cases you may want to access the signature parsing & annotation functionality of pockets directly.

+## signature.parse(fn) -> [String]

+Retrieve the parameter names of `fn`.
+The parameter list will be cached in a hidden property of `fn` itself, so that repeated parsing just retrieves the cached value.

+## signature.clobber(fn, names) -> fn

+Overwrites the hidden signature property of `fn` such with `names`. `names should be an array of strings, or a falsy value if you wish to clear the cached signature for a function.

+## signature.copy(fromFn, toFn) -> toFn

+Copy the signature from one function to another, returning the `toFn`.
+This can be useful when you want to wrap a function while preserving it's original argument list.